AWS VPC Lattice – Service-to-Service Networking

 Elastic IP Addresses

-• An Elastic IP address is a static IP address designed for dynamic cloud computing.
+• An Elastic IP address is a static IPv4 address designed for dynamic cloud computing.

 • An elastic IP address can help mask the failure of an instance or software by rapidly remapping the address to another instance in the account.